Muhammad-Abdullah-shahzad/Findr/README.md

 JWT_SECRET=your_secret_key

-5. Run the App
+5. Start the Application

 Start backend:

 cd server
 node app.js

-Start frontend (in another terminal):
+Start frontend (in a new terminal):

 cd client
 npm start